AndreaNardinocchi/SETU_RaspberryPi_Assignment/README.md

     ]
 ```

-To get the program up and running, the user only need to input the below command into their terminal:
+To get the program up and running, the user only needs to input the below command into their terminal:

 ```
 pythong ip_detector.py